Habilitation (human development): Importance

 Habilitation is distinctly separate from Rehabilitation - though the term Habilitation and (re)Habilitation can be considered complementing.
 A Russian Federal Law (No. 181-FZ - “On the social protection of disabled people in the Russian Federation (RF)”) describes rehabilitation and habilitation as aimed at eliminating or possibly more fully compensating for limitations in life activity.

 The term "Habilitation" is considered relatively free of certain stereotypes associated with "Rehabilitation".

-Infact as per one author - "... human beings need habilitation and rehabilitation of various forms throughout their whole lifetimes; except intermittently, (as) we are not self-sufficient...".
+As per one author - "... human beings need habilitation and rehabilitation of various forms throughout their whole lifetimes; except intermittently, (as) we are not self-sufficient...".

+Vision habilitation

+The most common use of the term habilitation is in the context of helping children with impaired vision.
+The term is most commonly used in the UK; in American English, vision habilitation is typically referred to as vision rehabilitation even when the impaired vision is congenital.

+A habilitation specialist might help with mobility and orientation, as well as independent living skills.